Dwan Edwards: 2014 season

 Played in 16 games for Carolina...Tied for third on the team with four sacks and ranked third with 15 quarterback pressures...Posted 39 tackles, one interception and one pass defensed...Key member of unit that finished in the top 10 in the NFL in total defense for the third consecutive year, rating 10th...POSTSEASON: Played in NFC Wild Card versus Arizona (1/3) and NFC Divisional Playoff at Seattle (1/10)...Recorded four tackles, one sack and two quarterback pressures...At Tampa Bay (9/7): Sacked Buccaneers quarterback Josh McCown for a nine-yard loss...Vs.
 Detroit (9/14): Notched fourth career multi-sack game with 1.5 sacks...Corralled Lions quarterback Matthew Stafford for a five-yard sack and shared a 15-yard sack with defensive end Mario Addison...Vs.
 Chicago (10/5): Combined with Addison for an 11-yard sack of Bears quarterback Jay Cutler...Vs.
 New Orleans (10/30): Captured Saints quarterback Drew Brees for a six-yard sack...Ended Saints scoring threat by intercepting a Brees pass that careened off wide receiver Kenny Stills...NFC Wild Card vs. Arizona (1/3): Dropped Cardinals quarterback Ryan Lindley for an eight-yard sack...Part of defense that set an NFL record for the fewest yards allowed in a postseason game with 78.

 2015 season

 Just hours before the free agency opened, Edwards signed a two-year contract with the Panthers.

 On February 7, 2016, Edwards was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

+Personal life

+Every summer, Edwards partners with John L. Smith to coach and run a football camp in Billings, Montana.